+for ages

+in fact

+that's about all

+for now

-for ages as you know all the best that's about all as for for now
+as you know

+all the best

+as for

-a. , I have never been to the Acropolis
+a.
+I have never

-museum.
+been to the Acropolis museum.

 b.
 Simon has visited Paris but his brother, I don't know.

 C. I have nothing left to say so

 d.
 Let's go home.
 I have seen enough of this gallery

+••••••

 e.
-It has been good to talk to you
+It has been good to talk to you.

 f.
-Irene has never wanted to go to Paris she
+Irene has never wanted to go to Paris she dislikes France.

-dislikes France.

-a.
+g.
 We haven't been to a museum